-We've all been there, a banner ad is served in our browser promoting products on a site we've visited hours, days or months before.
-It’s as if the ads are following us around from site to site!
-Most people know that the issue of ad stalking – termed 'remarketing' or 'retargeting' - has something to do with cookies but that’s barely the half of it.
+We've all been there before: a banner ad is served in your browser promoting products on a site you've visited hours, days or months earlier, as if the ads are following us around from site to site.
+Most people know that the issue of ad stalking - known in the trade 'remarketing' or 'retargeting' - has something to do with cookies but that's barely the half of it.

-The underlying tracking for all this is provided by the search engine provider, be that Google, Microsoft or Yahoo, or one of a number of programmatic ad platforms most people have never heard of.
+The underlying tracking for all this is supplied by the search engine provider or one of a number of programmatic ad platforms most people have never heard of.

 Almost every popular free service, including search engines, social media, cloud storage and webmail, now gathers intrusive amounts of personal data as a fundamental part of its business model.

-User data is simply too valuable to advertisers and profilers not to.
-The service is free precisely because the user has 'become the product' whose habits and behaviour can be sold on to third parties.
+The service is free precisely because the user has 'become the product' whose habits and behaviour can be sold on to third parties by advertisers and profilers.

 Broadband providers, meanwhile, are increasingly required by governments to store the internet usage history of subscribers for reasons justified by national security and policing.